Cruise ship heads for Malaysian port after engine fire

 A Philippine Navy ship is escorting the cruise until it crosses the Malaysian maritime border, Eden added.

-The rest of the cruise, carrying mainly Americans and Western Europeans, has been canceled the company said, adding that "the captain deemed it necessary to muster all guests at their assembly stations."
+The rest of the cruise, carrying mainly Americans and Western Europeans, has been cancelled the company said, adding that "the captain deemed it necessary to muster all guests at their assembly stations."

 "Unfortunately, five crew members onboard the ship suffered smoke inhalation during the fire," the company, part of Royal Caribbean Cruises Ltd., said in a website statement.